RoboSats/robosats-startos/README.md

 ```

 ## Building
 To build the service, run the following command:

 ```
 make
 ```

-## Installing (on Embassy)
+## Installing (on Start9 servers)
 Run the following commands to determine successful install:
-> :information_source: Change embassy-q1w2e3r4.local to your Embassy address
+> :information_source: Change <SERVER-NAME>.local to your Start9 server address

 ```
 embassy-cli auth login
-#Enter your embassy password
+#Enter your Start9 server master password
-embassy-cli --host https://embassy-q1w2e3r4.local package install robosats.s9pk
+embassy-cli --host https://<SERVER-NAME>.local package install robosats.s9pk
 ```
-**Tip:** You can also install the robosats.s9pk using **Sideload Service** under the **Embassy > SETTINGS** section.
+**Tip:** You can also install the robosats.s9pk using **Sideload Service** under the **System > Settings** section.
 ## Verify Install

-Go to your Embassy Services page, select RoboSats, configure and start the service.
+Go to your Start9 server's Services page, select RoboSats, configure and start the service.

 **Done!**